vegemike/LaDeDaDeDaBoombox/README.md

-If you hate my music taste which is fair and want YOUR OWN SONGS on the radio it's almost straightforward You need:
+If you hate my music taste which is fair and want YOUR OWN SONGS on the radio it's almost straightforward \n You need:
 Some IDE
 Competence